Reading at Bartley CE Junior School

 We believe that a close partnership with parents is essential for children to benefit most from their time at Bartley CE Junior School.
 We would like to provide you with information which will enable you to support your child with their reading.

 We have a diverse range of books to support your child’s reading within the school, and we hope this will enable your child to experience a range of authors and styles of books.
-Bug Club is a scheme we use with all children in the school.
+Bug Club is a scheme we use with all year 3 and 4 children.
 It helps to support your child at their individual level.
+This is also linked to the Little Wandle programme for consistency.
 The children have the opportunity to chose a Bug Club book from the library to read at home and in class.
 They can also access Bug Club books, which are allocated by each class teacher, on line.
 These books provide the opportunity to develop fluency of reading and comprehension skills.
+In Year 5 and 6, the children have the opportunity to access reading on Century and for some children 'Fresh Start' books are used to develop fluency further.

 In English, there are many further opportunities to read and learn from stories and a variety of other texts.
 Each year group also works on additional comprehension activities through the week to develop essential skills.
 A diverse range of texts are used across the school to inspire the children and help them understand and develop their own use of rich and varied language.